Mental Health and Support Resources

 HEROES stands for Higher Education Resources and Opportunities for Salukis in Need.
 This program provides individualized support and assistance for SIU students experiencing housing insecurity, food insecurity, and other financial challenges that may interfere with academic success and overall well-being, including access to healthcare, transportation, personal care items, and school necessities.
 To contact the HEROES Liaison, please call 618/536-4441 or email email@example.com.

 The HEROES Headquarters, located in the basement of the Student Center, includes a basic needs store next to the Saluki Food Pantry.
-The store offers essential supplies, including sheets, towels, microwaves, refrigerators, and other crucial supplies, including toiletries, for students in need.
+The store offers essential supplies, including sheets, towels, microwaves, refrigerators, and other crucial supplies, including toiletries, for students in need by appointment only.

 The HEROES Hideaway